joshlevinson/Sample-WP2Markdown/Suite/rss-setup.md

  In order to get RSS set up there are a few simple steps to perform, after which the RSS campaign is ready to use and will run automatically until deactivated:

-1. ContactÂ Emarsys Support with an RSS template creation request, providing a screenshot of a current template - or a design proposal for a new template.
+1. Contact Emarsys Support with an RSS template creation request, providing a screenshot of a current template - or a design proposal for a new template.
 2. Provide them with the URL for the RSS feed you want to use and let us know if you would also like the subject line to be configured to auto-populate
 3. Emarsys will then create the template for you in Suite, making sure that the format is correct and matches your requirements
 4. Emarsys sets up the recurring URL for the defined groups (and subject line if desired)